tshanedc/bikesharing_finalproject/README.md

 - Analysis Questions:
-What is the growth trend in the past 10 years?
+What is the growth trend in a specific range of years?
+Who are the main users of PBO?
+What are the important factors that cause high demand of PBS in certain city/area/time/period?
+Are there any factors that cause negative impact on the growthof PBS in the city?(weather, location of bick docks etc)

 ### Communication Protocol
 The protocol is still in progress.
 However, we will rely our communication on two components (1) follow up meetings and (2) work distribution.